| Story last updated at 12:36 p.m. on September 30, 2003

 Slava Danilov, accelerator physicist, was lost without food or

 cover for about 50 hours in the Cherokee National Forest last week.
+But that didn't stop him from grabbing some cheese crackers, a

 bit of ointment for his scraped up body, and heading back to the